NLion74/Matrix-Notifier/README.md

 docker-compose up -d
 ```

-Now everything should be up and running and you can now move to the [Usage Section](https://github.com/NLion74/Matrix-Notifier/#Usage).
+Now everything should be up and running, and you can now move to the [Usage Section](https://github.com/NLion74/Matrix-Notifier/#Usage).

 ### Install from source

-Building from source is not recommended but if you decide to do so anyways heres a guide.
+Building from source is not recommended but if you decide to do so anyway here's a guide.

 ```
 # Clone the repository